 12. Step into a breathtaking rainforest without leaving the CBD

 A bucket list opportunity for some kids, these holiday pony camps in Centennial Park will teach them the basics of riding, help them get familiar with horses, and leave them with plenty of happy memories.
-Half or full day camps are available, and they run on select dates between September 30 and October 11.
+They run two programs for kids: Junior Jockey and Ready Set Trot, which are both open to enrollment now.

 It’s time to shake off the last of the winter blues and get back in the water.
-Sydney’s array of ocean pools are amongst the city’s most treasured commodity when the sun shines, so pick your favourite and wait for the perfect sunny day.
+Sydney’s array of ocean pools are amongst the city’s most treasured commodities when the sun shines, in fact, it’s home to not one but five of the world’s best natural swimming pools.
+Pick your favourite and wait for the perfect sunny day for a dip.

-Promising 280 metres of inflatable fun, Monster Jump is setting up in Moore Park from September 28 – October 6.
+Promising 280 metres of inflatable fun, Monster Jump is setting up in Newcastle from January 4-19, making it the perfect road trip with the family.
 It’s suitable for all ages, which will no doubt thrill the adults who like to cut loose, and competitors will need to slide, climb, and bounce through a series of obstacles.
 Tickets start from $35 for those aged 5+, or $45 for those under 5 (which also gets entry for a parent, guardian, or responsible adult), and it’s free for spectators.

 Not all school holiday activities need to be confined to Sydney; you may prefer to use the school holidays as an excuse to head out of Sydney and see more of beautiful New South Wales.
 We’ve picked out some of our favourite small towns and stunning getaways around the state, so check out the list to get your full inspiration for a family mini-break.